Mission: To create and support communal experiences of story medicine.

 Gye Nyame – “Go back and fetch ones essence”

-Meta Commerse, MFA, CWP is the author of 7 books, including Rainsongs: Poems of a Woman’s Life, The Mending Time (a story medicine novel), Blues Doula: Poems by Meta Commerse and her forthcoming memoir.
+Meta Commerse, MFA, CWP is the author of 6 books, including Rainsongs: Poems of a Woman’s Life, The Mending Time (a novel), Blues Doula: Poems by Meta Commerse, and Womaning, a memoir.

 Laura Lengnick is a certified Story Medicine facilitator working to cultivate the resilience of land, people and community through a just transformation of our food system.
 She has led story medicine circles exploring the lives of those who feed us and our lived experience of climate change.
 You can learn more about Laura and her work at cultivatingresilience.com.

 Mama Matanah (age 89) is a Certified Story Medicine Coach, Nutritionist, and Prophetess.
 Among her greatest gifts are: writing, photography, interpretation of dreams, book publishing, teaching, and healing.

 Mama Matanah is a lover, artist, adventurer and healer.
 To share healing space with her is to be pleasantly surprised.

 Heidi Wood is a certified Story Medicine Teacher and mental health therapist.
 She works to disrupt the status quo at a personal level, helping people change cycles of anxiety and avoidance so they are empowered to make choices based on values instead of fear.
 She has facilitated story medicine retreats where white people explore white supremacy, strive to break white silence and utilize the power of story to heal.